Aipcecodes/codes/MD - Code of Ethics.md

    27. The media outlet, in producing and/or broadcasting commercial publicity, items produced for publicity purposes, and political (electoral) publicity, is guided by the legal norms in force and by the provisions of this Code.
    28. The journalist is entitled to refuse the task of preparing publicity items of any type, as argument serving the fact that they are not the subject-matter of journalistic activities.
    29. Hidden publicity information, unmarked publicity information or the presentation of such information as a journalistic product is forbidden.
-   30. The journalist does not use his own name or image for publicity purposes, except when promoting either social and humanist values through media messages or journalistic products of one’s own.
+   30. The journalist does not use his own name or image for publicity purposes, except when promoting either social and humanist values through media messages or journalistic products of one's own.

    **Correction of Errors and the Right of Reply**